G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Introduction

 \subsection{Acknowledgments}

 We thank Matthew Emerton, Toby Gee, Florian Herzig, Timo Richarz, and Niccolo' Ronchetti for helpful conversations.
+We thank the referees for a very careful reading.
 The first author was partially supported by the Marsden Fund Council administered by the Royal Society of New Zealand.
 The second author was supported by a grant from the Simons Foundation/SFARI (\#585753) and supported in part by NSF Grant DMS-1952556.